TurgenSec/policies/pending/guidelines-for-legal-requests-of-user-data.md

 - **Client** —
 Clients are organisations who are using TurgenSec's services to protect either themselves or _their_ customers' privacy and/or cybersecurity.
 - **User** —
-Users are individuals who are using TurgenSec's services to protect their privacy and/or cybersecurity.
+Users are individuals or organisations who are using TurgenSec's services to protect their own, their employees or their organisation's privacy and/or cybersecurity.
 - **Customer** —
 *Customers* are either *Clients*, or *Users*
 - **Open Source Intelligence (OSINT)** —
-OSINT is data that is freely available on the public Internet; in our case, obtainable without using any malicious hacking techniques.
-The way we collect OSINT data is usually via our own blend of "Advanced" Googling.
+OSINT is data that is freely available on the public Internet; in our case, the data we collect is obtainable without using any malicious hacking techniques or purchasing of data from Data Brokers or other 3rd parties.

+The way we collect OSINT data is usually via our own blend of "Advanced" Googling, and via connections in the InfoSec Community.

-### **Customer** data held by TurgenSec
+### **User** data held by TurgenSec

-Here is a non-exhaustive list of the kinds of data we maintain about **Customers**.
+Here is a non-exhaustive list of the kinds of data we maintain about **Users**.

 - <a name="private-account-data"></a>
 **Private account data** —
-TurgenSec also collects and maintains certain private information about users as outlined in our [Privacy Policy](/Policies/turgensec-privacy-statement).
+TurgenSec also collects and maintains certain private information about users as outlined in our [Privacy Policy](/pending/turgensec-privacy-statement).
 This may include:
   - Private email addresses
   - Payment details
   - Security access logs
   - Data about interactions with private repositories

-  To get a sense of the type of private account information that GitHub collects, you can visit your {{ site.data.reusables.user_settings.personal_dashboard }} and browse through the sections in the left-hand menubar.

-- <a name="organization-account-data"></a>
-**Organization account data** —
-Information about organizations, their administrative users and repositories is publicly available on GitHub.
-Organization profiles can be found at a URL such as `https://github.com/organization`.
-Public organization profiles can also include additional information that the owners have chosen to share publicly.
-All organization public profiles display:
-  - The organization name
-  - The repositories that the owners have starred
-  - All GitHub users that are owners of the organization

-  Optionally, administrative users may also choose to share the following information publicly:
-  - An avatar
-  - An affiliated company
-  - Their location
-  - Direct Members and Teams
-  - Collaborators

-- <a name="public-repository-data"></a>
-**Public repository data** —
-GitHub is home to millions of public, open-source software projects.
-You can browse almost any public repository (for example, the [Atom Project](https://github.com/atom/atom)) to get a sense for the information that GitHub collects and maintains about repositories.
-This can include:

-  - The code itself
-  - Previous versions of the code
-  - Stable release versions of the project
-  - Information about collaborators, contributors and repository members
-  - Logs of Git operations such as commits, branching, pushing, pulling, forking and cloning
-  - Conversations related to Git operations such as comments on pull requests or commits
-  - Project documentation such as Issues and Wiki pages
-  - Statistics and graphs showing contributions to the project and the network of contributors

-- <a name="private-repository-data"></a>
-**Private repository data** —
-GitHub collects and maintains the same type of data for private repositories that can be seen for public repositories, except only specifically invited users may access private repository data.

 - <a name="other-data"></a>
 **Other data** —
-Additionally, GitHub collects analytics data such as page visits and information occasionally volunteered by our users (such as communications with our support team, survey information and/or site registrations).
+Additionally, TurgenSec collects analytics data such as page visits and information occasionally volunteered by our users (such as communications with our support team, survey information and/or site registrations).

 ### We will notify any affected account owners